What EMT Training Base is all About

 ⇒ I also have pages with information on getting started and signing up for EMT school for anyone who is just getting started.
 This process can become overwhelming and I’m here to make sure you don’t quit.

-⇒ Some of you may already work as an EMT and be looking for interesting pages about EMT topics or want to brush on your patient assessment skills.
+⇒ Some of you may already be working as emergency medical technicians looking for interesting pages about EMT topics or hoping to brush up on your patient assessment skills.
 I recommend checking out the Primary Survey, SAMPLE History, and Medical Terminology pages.

 ⇒ Anyone thinking of becoming a Paramedic should check out the Paramedic page which is updated with the Aug 2016 schooling and testing changes for Paramedic training.

 ⇒ The last thing I hope to do is keep you motivated and moving forward towards your goals.

 Like many people I didn’t expect to work as an EMT and I never dreamed of being a nurse.

 One day I was in a First Aid Health class that was a general education requirement at my community college.
 It was during this class at the How to treat a penetrative eye injury lecture that I realized how much more I was enjoying the lesson than my classmates.

 Other people were grossed out and couldn’t look at the pictures, but I was interested in how to properly apply the styrofoam cup over the eye.
 This class made me realize I had a passion for medicine that I didn’t know about.

 At this point you might be wondering if you have what it takes to be a good EMT.

 If you pass out at the sight of blood, I think you should choose something else.